alanrob17/RecordDbSqlAsyncApp/README.md

 ### ArtistDataAccess.cs

-Are the Dapper database access methods that are called by the **Test** methods bring back Artist data.
+Are the SQL Server database access methods that are called by the **Test** methods bring back Artist data.

 ### RecordDataAccess.cs

-Are the Dapper Record entity routines called by the **Test** methods to bring back Record data.
+Are the SQL Server entity routines called by the **Test** methods to bring back Record data.